 E. The last two Golden Globes telecasts, which she co-hosted with Amy Poehler

 (Exhibit F gets submitted to theaters this week with the opening of "Muppets Most Wanted," in which Fey plays Nadya, the singing-and-dancing Russian prison warden who oversees Kermit's stay in The Big House.)

 Our point is, who better to kick off our new series, "Funny Questions With Funny People," than Liz Lemon herself?

-Fey shares her thoughts on the funniest movie, TV show, person, and laugh around, and explains once and for all why shots to the groin are so painfully hilarious.
+Fey gives us her thoughts on the funniest things and people in Hollywood, tells us a knock-knock joke, and eloquently explains why shots to the groin are so hilarious.
+Oh, and there's also her maniacal laugh.